nuts-foundation/nuts-specification/rfc/rfc012-nuts-organization-credential.md

 ## 6 Trust

-The Nuts Company Credential MUST be trusted manually.
+The Nuts Organization Credential MUST be trusted manually.
 The mechanism for this is up to the implementation.

 ## 7 Revocation

-The Nuts Company Credential uses the default revocation mechanism as stated by [RFC011](rfc011-verifiable-credential.md).
+The Nuts Organization Credential uses the default revocation mechanism as stated by [RFC011](rfc011-verifiable-credential.md).

 ## 8 Use cases

-The Nuts Company Credential MAY be used as credential in the Nuts OAuth flow as stated in [RFC003](rfc003-oauth2-authorization.md).
+The Nuts Organization Credential MAY be used as credential in the Nuts OAuth flow as stated in [RFC003](rfc003-oauth2-authorization.md).
 The credential MAY also be used as a way to find the correct DID and its services.

 ## 9 Privacy considerations